Things to Do in Victoria When it’s Raining Outside

 - Enjoy one of the newest crazes with axe throwing at Axe & Grind

 - Take in the movies.
-In fact, after you visit the Royal BC Museum, head next door to the IMAX.
+In fact, after you visit the Royal BC Museum, head next door to the IMAX theatre.
 Entrance fee is reduced if you purchase both tickets at the same time.
+Or enjoy a film at the historic Vic Theatre.

 - Visit some of our incredible churches – Christ Church Cathedral on Burdett Ave and St. Andrews on View Street are two breathtaking options